christofmuc/JammerNetz/README.md

 ## Installing more dependencies with Conan

-Dependencies are locked and installed with Conan 2.20.1.
+Dependency versions are pinned in `conanfile.py` and installed with a current Conan 2 release.
 From the JammerNetz top-level directory, run:

     conan profile detect
-    conan install . -of conan-deps -s build_type=RelWithDebInfo --build=missing --lockfile=conan.lock
+    conan install . -of conan-deps -s build_type=RelWithDebInfo --build=missing

 In case you do not have conan installed, have a look at their documentation and [download page](https://conan.io/downloads.html).
 It is a great tool!